monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - Pitch deviation: Cents
 - File size: Megabytes (MB)

+### 1.2.1 UI/UX Design Philosophy

+SimpleTuner adopts a **measurement instrument on glass** design metaphor.
+The application is designed as a professional tuning instrument—not a consumer lifestyle product.
+The entire phone screen serves as the interface with no representation of a physical enclosure.
+Key design principles guiding all UI/UX requirements:

+- **Precision over decoration:** Visual hierarchy favors accuracy and clarity, not aesthetics for their own sake
+- **Minimal, intentional interaction:** All controls are deliberate and visible; no hidden gestures or playful animations
+- **Restrained feedback:** Visual, motion, and haptic feedback are informational, communicating measurement data—never expressive or attention-seeking
+- **Dark, calm environment:** Charcoal/near-black background reduces eye fatigue and lets indicators stand out
+- **Immediate trust:** The user understands the interface without exploration or learning; it behaves like a measurement instrument
+- **No physical representation:** No virtual enclosure, skeuomorphism, or decorative styling

+These design principles directly inform all functional requirements related to visual display, interaction, color usage, and motion throughout the application.

 ### 1.3 Project Scope

 SimpleTuner provides musicians with a professional-grade, offline-capable tool for accurate instrument tuning through real-time pitch detection and reference tone generation.
 The application operates entirely on-device without network connectivity requirements, ensuring reliable functionality during practice sessions, rehearsals, and performances in any location.